Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Preliminaries

-\textbf{Assumption 2.} \begin{enumerate} \item[(a)] $M_{t}$ intercepts every directed path from $A_{t}$ to $R_t$ or to $S_{t+1}$; \item[(b)] $S_t$ blocks all backdoor paths from $A_t$ to $M_t$; \item[(c)] All back-door paths from $M_{t}$ to $R_t$ or $S_{t+1}$ are blocked by $(S_t,A_t)$. \end{enumerate} For any two nodes $X$ and $Y$, a backdoor path from $X$ to $Y$ is a path that would remain if we were to remove any arrows pointing out of $X$.
+For any two nodes $X$ and $Y$, a backdoor path from $X$ to $Y$ is a path that would remain if we were to remove any arrows pointing out of $X$.
 We revisit Figure \ref{fig:SCMc} to elaborate Assumption 2.
 Specifically, Assumption 2(a) requires the pathway that $A_t$ has a direct effect on $S_{t+1}$ absent $M_t$ to be missing.
-Without Assumption 2(a), we can only identify the natural indirect treatment effect \citep{fulcher2020robust} and the policy value is not identifiable .
+Without Assumption 2(a), we can only identify the natural indirect treatment effect \citep{fulcher2020robust} and the policy value is not identifiable.
 Under Assumptions 2(b) and 2(c), $U_t$ will not directly affect $M_t$.
 Assumption 2(b) essentially requires that there are no unmeasured variables that confound the $A_t$-$M_t$ association.
 Similarly, Assumption 2(c) requires that there are no unmeasured variables that confound the $M_t$-$S_{t+1}$ association.

 We next detail the data generating process.
 At time $t$, we observe the state vector $S_t$ and the environment randomly selects some unmeasured confounder $U_t\sim p_u(\bullet|S_t)$.
 Then the agent takes the action $A_t\sim p_a(\bullet|S_t,U_t)$ and the mediator $M_t$ is generated using $p_m(\bullet|A_t,S_t)$ which is not confounded by $U_t$ according to Assumption 2.
 Finally, the agent receives a reward $R_t\sim p_r(\bullet|M_t,A_t,S_t,U_t)$ and the environment transits into the next state $S_{t+1}\sim p_s(\bullet|M_t,A_t,S_t,U_t)$.
 We refer to such a stochastic process as the confounded MDP with mediators, or CMDPWM for short.